hadamove/poms/README.md

 - (Electron >v20.0.0)

 Note:
-Running in Firefox Nightly fails due to Firefox's outdated shader syntax (Chrome Canary has recently abandoned the old wgsl syntax completely).
+Running in Firefox Nightly fails due to Firefox's outdated shader syntax (Chrome Canary has recently abandoned the old wgsl syntax completely for now).

 ## Demo

 ![demo](media/demo.gif)

 ## Building for the web

+> Disclaimer: HEAD commit might not compile for the web as of moment (due to missing async features), if you wish to compile for the web, first checkout at the last "web-stable" commit: `git checkout e77dae478ce709572876d3c50d66b59b073e3471`.

 To target web browsers, Rust code needs to be compiled to [WebAssembly](https://webassembly.org/), a common language supported by browsers.
 For this purpose, we use `wasm32-unknown-unknown` as target and use crate `wasm-bindgen` that generates the needed JavaScript glue.
 Finally, we set up a simple web server that will host our application, which uses `index.html` as an entry point to our WebAssembly bytecode.
 To put in simple steps: